askthecode/documentation/docs/usage/basic-usage.md

 - Be specific in your questions to get more accurate and relevant answers.
 - Familiarize yourself with the repository's structure to ask more targeted questions.

+---

+## Constraints

+- **File Size Limit:** The maximum file size supported by AskTheCode is **95,000** characters long.
+This limit is due to the current restrictions of ChatGPT for the maximum plugin response size.

+- **Large Files:** Issues can occur with very large files due to the limits of the ChatGPT context size.
+It's recommended to be cautious when analyzing large files.